 The knock-on effect of this is that while I didn’t mind getting up to go the loo (and the cabin crew didn’t mind either) I really didn’t think I could stroll all the way to the galley at the back of the plane to ask for a jug of hot water.
 As a result, I never did get to make any coffee…

-Check back after the gallery to see whether I made that connection at Salt Lake City…
+You can see whether I made that connection at Salt Lake City after the gallery.

 I’ve never been to Salt Lake City (and don’t really count changing planes there as “going to Salt Lake City” either).
 However, on the basis of what I saw from the plane, I could be tempted.
 After flying over a largely frozen Canada, and an equally frozen Montana, we hit gold when we finally reached the Rockies.